Obtain Student Employment & Internships

 - Earn college credit and pay

 You will want to utilize a variety of tools and strategies in searching for the ideal internship experience.
-Career AGGIE is the premier tool to help you interface with a wide range of employers and alumni.
+AGGIE Handshake is the premier tool to help you interface with a wide range of employers and alumni.
 Use this online networking and job posting system to view and apply for internships and to make direct contact with employers and alumni from all types of organizations and agencies.

 Visit your Career Coach to create a customized strategy to find the internship that will give you the employment and skills necessary to succeed in the global marketplace.
 Start early to obtain an internship that fits your career goals.